sophiecosgrove/sfia2/README.md

 # Bugs and Fixes
 * 05/06/20 Website not displaying using docker-compose - I had to clear my docker images and containers up as I had a lot of items saved and Docker didn't have enough space to work.
 * 09/06/20 Website not displaying using docker swarm stack - Firstly I changed the location of my database so that it was not a container and running on my IP on port 3306.
 Instead I set it up in GCP as an instance, allowing connections from the worker nodes as well as the manager-node.
 I also had to change the firewall rules for the VMs to make sure they had access to all parts of the application.
+* 09/06/20 - Jenkins not running - had to add the private and public to the jenkins ssh directory as well as the config file.
+* 10/06/20 Nginx not working.
+It didn't have a conf.d directory so re-installed and then it was missing an nginx.conf.

 # SSH
 # License